 Looking for fun ways to work on Speech and Language at home with your child?
-Grandview Kids Speech-Language Therapy Assistant Karen Jagne’s favourite activity to do in speech therapy sessions is making volcanoes.
+Grandview Kids Speech-Language Therapy Assistant, Karen, has a favourite activity to do in speech therapy sessions; making volcanoes.
 Read on to learn how to create your own at home and help work on speech goals with your kiddos.

 When something exciting happens, children are usually motivated to use more language.
 Making volcanoes can be used with a variety of ages to practice a wide range of speech and language skills.